venamax/dataincubator/SQL/README.md

 ## score_by_zipcode
 Return a list of tuples of the form:
 ```
-(zipcode, mean score, standard error, number of violations)
+(zipcode, mean score, standard error, number of restaurants)
 ```
-for each of the 184 zipcodes in the city with over 100 violations.
+for each of the 92 zipcodes in the city with over 100 restaurants.
+Use the latest inspection for each restaurant to calculate the score.
 Sort the list in ascending order by mean score.
 You can read more about standard error on [wikipedia](http://en.wikipedia.org/wiki/Standard_error).